 OLLIF – Oblique Lateral Lumbar Interbody Fusion

-One of the most innovative procedures available for treating spinal issues, OLLIF stands for oblique lateral lumbar interbody fusion.
-The OLLIF has been a revolutionary advancement in minimally invasive spine surgery with several Peer Reviewed studies showing its effectiveness, safety and improved outcomes compared to alternatives.
+One of the most innovative procedures available for treating low back pain conditions, OLLIF stands for oblique lateral lumbar interbody fusion.
+The OLLIF is one of Inspired Spine’s signature keyhole surgical techniques – a revolutionary advancement in minimally invasive spine surgery that our surgeons have perfected with years of research and practice.

 Treating a Range of Conditions